Domestic Violence Battery in Pinellas County, FL

 Civil Injunctions for Protection from Domestic Violence in St. Petersburg

-The Domestic Violence Office-Family Law Division in St. Petersburg, FL, uses a special email address for specific types of correspondence.
+The Domestic Violence Office-Family Law Division in St. Petersburg, FL, uses a unique email address for specific types of correspondence.
 A Domestic Violence Specialist responds to correspondence within 48 business hours (not including court holidays or weekends).

 Parties (or their attorneys) strictly use the email address in cases involving a civil injunction for protection.
 DV service providers also email the court to provide periodic progress updates.